 Of this appropriation, \$5,000,000 of general fund revenues shall be expended or encumbered solely to contract with charitable, nonprofit organizations to provide financial assistance to eligible clients applying for immigration relief, as well as a contracted nonprofit organization's costs to administer and advertise the assistance.
 The assistance shall be in the form of defraying the fees associated with the eligible client's immigration relief process.
-For the purposes of this expenditure restriction, "eligible client" means a person, including a person who is not eligible for federal or state benefits because of the person's immigration status: (1) whose household income, excluding any asset limit program requirements, would qualify the person to receive one of the following types of state-administered public assistance: temporary assistance for needy families, aged, blind or disabled assistance benefits, medical care services, pregnant women assistance benefits, poverty-related veterans' benefits, food stamps or food stamp benefits transferred electronically, refugee resettlement benefits, Medicaid or supplemental security income; and (2) who resides, works or attended school in King County.
-The financial assistance supported by this appropriation shall not exceed \$3,000 per eligible client's household.
+For the purposes of this expenditure restriction, "eligible client" means a person, including a person who is not eligible for federal or state benefits because of the person's immigration status: (1) whose household income, excluding any asset limit program requirements, would qualify the person to receive one of the following types of state-administered public assistance: temporary assistance for needy families, aged, blind or disabled assistance benefits, medical care services, pregnant women assistance benefits, poverty-related veterans' benefits, food stamps or food stamp benefits transferred electronically, refugee resettlement benefits, Medicaid or supplemental security income; and (2) who resides, works or attends school in King County or is currently detained but immediately before the detention resided, worked or attended school in King County.
+The financial assistance supported by this appropriation shall not exceed \$3,000 per eligible client or \$6,000 per eligible client's household.